tarwn/lessthandot-hugo/blogs/content/posts/2009-01-16-sql-friday-the-best-sql-server-links-of-7.md

 **[SQL Server Spatial: EMPTY vs. NULL][1]**

 Yesterday a friend asked me if it was better to always use a value of GEOMETRYCOLLECTION EMPTY as an alternative to making a geometry/geography column nullable.
-OGC has its own concept of database NULL, that is [GEOMETRY] EMPTY, where [GEOMETRY] can be any valid geometry subtype (that is &#8216;POINT EMPTY', &#8216;LINESTRING EMPTY', etc).
+OGC has its own concept of database NULL, that is [GEOMETRY] EMPTY, where [GEOMETRY] can be any valid geometry subtype (that is 'POINT EMPTY', 'LINESTRING EMPTY', etc).
 When I asked why it mattered, he said he was tired of putting ..WHERE…IS NOT NULL in every UPDATE of SQL Server spatial data type.
 Sounds like reason for a blog entry.

 **[TempDB Monitoring and Troubleshooting: Allocation Bottleneck][2]**